Give Like Someone Set Free

 Pastors Can Teach Giving Without Threats

-Such a church may still face hard seasons.
-Macedonia did.[1:1] But it will face them honestly before God, and find His grace sufficient.
+A church that funds itself this way may still face hard seasons.
+Macedonia did, and gave out of deep poverty anyway.[1:1] But it will face them honestly before God, with people who give because they want to, and find His grace sufficient where the threat never was.

 If people stop giving once they stop being afraid, fear was the funding model.